• About EvoHam

 • 6.
 You Might Also Like

-FreeDV is an open-source digital voice mode for the HF bands that lets you run high-quality digital audio over a standard SSB transceiver.
-Unlike analog FM repeaters or DMR talkgroups, FreeDV does not have officially assigned global frequencies.
-Instead, the community has converged on a set of shared “watering holes” on each band, plus a few region-specific calling spots.
-For more information on FreeDV, you can refer to the FreeDV for Beginners guide.
+FreeDV is an open-source digital voice mode for the HF bands that delivers high-quality digital audio using a standard SSB transceiver.
+Unlike FM repeaters or networked modes such as DMR, FreeDV does not use fixed, officially assigned global frequencies.

 1 How to Use These FreeDV Frequencies

 • Think “centres of activity,” not fixed channels.
-Call “CQ FreeDV here”, then QSY if needed.
+Call “CQ FreeDV here,” then QSY if needed.

 2 Global FreeDV Frequencies